EmilyELopez/emilyelopez.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
- My name is Emily and I am a first year doctoral student at the [University of Minnesota-Twin Cities Mathematics PhD Program](https://cse.umn.edu/math).
+I am a first year doctoral student at the [University of Minnesota-Twin Cities Mathematics PhD Program](https://cse.umn.edu/math).
 I am grateful to be support by the National Science Foundation Graduate Research Fellowship.
 My research interests revolves around stochastic dynamics focused on creating interpretable guarantees for machine learning algorithms.

  I first became fascinated in this area through my undergraduate research in modeling opinion dynamics and optimal transport while at the [University of California Santa Barbara College of Creative Studies](https://ccs.ucsb.edu/).
 Since then, I have been studying causal inference with network interference under the guidance of Cornell ORIE Professor [Christina Lee Yu](https://cleeyu.orie.cornell.edu/).